 The Rabbit Island Bay 2,4-D treatment is a whole littoral area treatment.
 The littoral area includes the area of the lake up to the 25 foot depth and totals 60.5 acres (Figure 1 and Table 1).
 A 2,4-D dose of 1.36 ppm will be applied to the entire littoral area.
 The expected whole lake concentration after dissipation and mixing is 0.4 ppm (Figure 1 and Table 1).
 The Rabbit Island Bay herbicide treatment will be completed in a single day.
 Herbicide treatment will occur when the thermocline has been established and the thermocline depth is less than or equal to 20 feet.
 Applying the herbicide when Rabbit Island Bay is stratified and the thermocline is less than or equal to the 20 foot depth will insure that the volume of water that mixes with the herbicide after application is within the treatment design volume and that the target whole lake concentration is attained.
 Treatment efficacy would be compromised if the herbicide were applied prior to basin stratification or applied when the thermocline depth was greater than 20 feet.
 To determine thermocline depth, temperature measurements will occur beginning two weeks after ice-out and continuing through the day of herbicide treatment.
 Initially temperature measurements will be made on Mondays, Wednesdays, and Fridays.
-When the thermocline reaches 15 feet, temperature measurements will be made daily until and including the day of treatment.
-The water temperatures will be measured at 1 c: Jim Bartlett (Lake Restoration, Inc.), Alex Smith (WDNR), Mark Sundeen (WDNR), and John Skogerboe meter intervals from the surface to bottom of Rabbit Island Bay.
+When the thermocline reaches 15 feet, temperature measurements will be made of the day of treatment.
+The water temperatures will be measured at 1 meter intervals from the surface to bottom of Rabbit Island Bay.
 If unforeseen circumstances prevent the Rabbit Island Bay herbicide treatment from occurring when the thermocline is 20 feet or less, no herbicide treatment will occur in 2017.